TalAter/annyang/docs/README.md

 ## pause()

-Pause listening. annyang will stop responding to commands (until the resume or start methods are called), without turning off the browser's speech recognition engine or the mic.
+Pause listening. annyang will stop responding to commands (until the resume or start methods are called), without turning off the browser's SpeechRecognition engine or the mic.

-Alternatively, to stop the speech recognition engine and close the mic, use abort() instead.
+Alternatively, to stop the SpeechRecognition engine and close the mic, use abort() instead.

 See: [abort()](#abort)

 ## resume()

 Resumes listening and restore command callback execution when a result matches.
-If SpeechRecognition was aborted (stopped), start it.
+If speech recognition was aborted (stopped), start it.

 ## debug([newState=true])